Süper Lig: History

+Format

-There has been 18 clubs in the Süper Lig until 2020.
+There were 18 clubs in the Süper Lig until 2020.
 20 Clubs are competing in the Süper Lig starting from 2020.
 During the course of the season (from August to May) each club plays the others twice (a double round robin system), once at their home stadium and once at that of their opponents, for a total of 38 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then head-to-head record, then goal difference, and then goals scored.
 At the end of each season, the club with the most points is crowned champion.
 If points are equal, the head-to-head record and then goal difference determine the winner.
 The three lowest placed teams are relegated to the 1.
 Lig and the top two teams from the 1.
-Lig, together with the winner of play-offs involving the third to sixth placed 1.
+Lig, together with the winner of play-offs involving the third to seventh placed 1.
 Lig clubs are promoted in their place.